 Scale your Stream Analytics job with Azure Machine Learning Studio (classic) functions

-This article discusses how to efficiently scale Azure Stream Analytics jobs that use Azure Machine Learning functions.
+This article discusses how to efficiently scale Azure Stream Analytics jobs that use Azure Machine Learning Studio (classic) functions.
 For information on how to scale Stream Analytics jobs in general see the article Scaling jobs.

 - The number of Streaming Units (SUs) provisioned for the Stream Analytics job.

 To determine the appropriate values for SUs, decide whether you would like to optimize latency of the Stream Analytics job or the throughput of each SU.
 SUs may always be added to a job to increase the throughput of a well-partitioned Stream Analytics query.
 Additional SUs do increase the cost of running the job.

 Determine the latency tolerance for your Stream Analytics job.
 Increasing the batch size will increase the latency of your Studio (classic) requests and the latency of the Stream Analytics job.

 Increasing the batch size allows the Stream Analytics job to process more events with the same number of Studio (classic) web service requests.
 The increase of Studio (classic) web service latency is usually sublinear to the increase of batch size.

 It's important to consider the most cost-efficient batch size for a Studio (classic) web service in any given situation.
 The default batch size for web service requests is 1000.
 You can change this default size using the Stream Analytics REST API or the PowerShell client for Stream Analytics.

 Once you've decided on a batch size, you can set the number of streaming units (SUs), based on the number of events that the function needs to process per second.
 For more information about streaming units, see Stream Analytics scale jobs.